Efficient Optimization of Dominant Set Clustering with Frank-Wolfe Algorithms: Unified Frank-Wolfe Optimization Methods

 The step size $\gamma_t$ can be computed by line-search, i.e.,

 Finally, the Frank-Wolfe gap is used to check if an iterate is (close enough to) a stationary solution.

-\begin{mydef} The Frank-Wolfe gap $g_t$ of $f: \domainD \rightarrow \mathbb{R}$ at iterate $\bx_t$ is defined as
+\begin{mydef} The Frank-Wolfe gap $g_t$ of $f: \domainD \rightarrow \mathbb{R}$ at iterate $t$ is defined as

 \end{mydef} A point $\bx_t$ is stationary if and only if $g_t = 0$, meaning there are no ascent directions.
 The Frank-Wolfe gap is thus a reasonable measure of nonstationarity and is frequently used as a stopping criterion \cite{lacoste2016}.
-Specifically, a threshold $\epsilon$ is defined, and if $g_t \leq \epsilon$, then we conclude the iterate is sufficiently close to a stationary point and stop the algorithm.
+Specifically, a threshold $\epsilon$ is defined, and if $g_t \leq \epsilon$, then we conclude the $\bx_t$ at the current iterate $t$ is sufficiently close to a stationary point and we stop the algorithm.

-\subsection{Frank-Wolfe for Dominant Set Clustering}
+\section{Frank-Wolfe for Dominant Set Clustering}

 Here we apply the Frank-Wolfe methods from the previous section to the optimization problem \eqref{eq:stqp1} defined by DSC.